rs126/RsM22LabCS408/README.md

 To view and interact with the website either navigate to the website at http://127.0.0.1:3000/index.html

-Or in vscode open the live preview.
+Or in vscode open the live preview via the square icon with the magnifying glass at the top right.

 ## Development